💡 The Frank Takeaways:

 - How Failing Impacts Your GPA

 - Steps You Can Take After Failing a Class

 College comes with tons of ups and downs.
 One of those might be failing a class.
 While you may never have the intention of failing, when it happens, it can be devastating to your self-esteem, college career, and even financial aid.
 If you are on the verge of failing a college class or have already failed one, you might be wondering what happens to your financial aid package.

 The Free Application for Federal Student Aid (FAFSA®) provides financial aid to students assuming they meet Satisfactory Academic Progress (SAP).
 If you don’t, there’s a chance you’ll be disqualified from further aid the following year.

 So, what do you do if you fail, or might fail, a class?

-How failing a college class impacts your Grade Point Average (GPA), and why it matters
+How failing a college class impacts your Grade Point Average (GPA)

 How failing a class in college affects your financial aid

 It should come as no surprise that financial aid comes with requirements.
 Grants, loans, and scholarships have certain policies regarding what happens if you fail a class, and some have specific GPA requirements.